adelenelai/myblog/_posts/2022-02-11-cheminfCL.md

 Put simply: an ampersand combines properties specified for an atom or bond into one expression.

-For example, let's say I wanted to find all C's bonded to a specific number of hydrogen atoms:
+For example, let's say I wanted to find all C's bonded to a specific number of hydrogen atoms.
+I would express my query as SMARTS strings as `[#6&Hx]`, where x is the no. of hydrogen atoms.

 {% gist 58eaed597a54d0fb78878fdd6b2a1c94 %}